Taos, Gateway and Santa Fe

 Deb and I made our way down the mountain into Taos for our stay at El Pueblo Lodge.

 Met some boys from Albuquerque on an off-road adventure for the weekend through the fire roads.

 We walked the plaza in the warm sunny afternoon, and listened to a talented dobrough player singing to the crowd.
 Here’s a link to a video for you to get a taste of this eclectic music.
-Dobrough on the Taos Plaza

 We met the rest of the LSBMWR boys at Eske’s for dinner and a bit of folk music.
-We tried to make an inventory of what all was going on around us – Outdoor brewpup, great food, green chiles, a band with an accordion, a dog under the table, a dude with dreadlocks, a menacing thunderstorm, adobe all around us, granola waitress, Indian with a backpack, dude with Bono sunglasses, everyone in sandals, redhead mommy with a fresh baby, and a few moto riders from Texas.
+We tried to make an inventory of what all was going on around us – Outdoor brewpup, great food, green chilis, a band with an accordion, a dog under the table, a dude with dreadlocks, a menacing thunderstorm, adobe all around us, granola waitress, Indian with a backpack, dude with Bono sunglasses, everyone in sandals, redhead mommy with a fresh baby, and a few moto riders from Texas.
 The menacing thunderstorm did not let us down.
 It poured, and everyone outside huddled under the porch of Eske’s.
 We talked briefly with a young couple that had just moved to Sante Fe from New York.
 He was in the service industry working with Four Seasons.
 Nice couple.
 Interesting how being in this country can open up conversations with total strangers.